 Unfortunately, insurance companies usually won’t cover the cost of breast implant removal for autoimmune or connective tissue diseases or other systemic complications.
 If you have any of the conditions listed in the bullets above, you should focus on those in your insurance claim because insurance companies are more likely to cover these symptoms.– National Center for Health Research

-If your surgeon says that your explant procedure itself and/or your flat closure won’t be covered by insurance, consider a new surgeon.
-Our Flat Friendly Surgeons Directory is growing every day, and includes surgeons recommended for explant:
+If your surgeon says that your explant procedure itself and/or your flat closure won’t be covered by insurance, and the out of pocket cost is prohibitive (we have seen prices vary from several thousand to over ten thousand dollars), you may want to consider a new surgeon.
+Our Flat Friendly Surgeons Directory is growing every day, and includes surgeons recommended for explant – you can also filter your search results to show only surgeons who are ALSO listed on the HBII and BII explant lists!
+(Note: NPOAS is not affiliated with HBII or BII).

 Flat Closure After Explant